DavidResin/sitsitex/src/data/song_files/en.md

 ##### Code: eurovision
 - To the tune of “Eurovision Theme”

-The French drink Champagne and Chardonnay
+The French drink Champagne and Chardonnay,
-In Germany they drink beer
+In Germany they drink beer,
-In Russia they drink Vodka
+In Russia they drink Vodka,
-In Finland we drink everything
+In Finland we drink everything,
-So let's all raise a glass to that
+So let's all raise a glass to that!

-Austria exports kangaroos
+Austria exports kangaroos,
-Swedes export IKEA
+Swedes export IKEA,
-Ukraine exports Crimea
+Ukraine exports Crimea,
-Germany exports refugees
+Germany exports refugees,
-All Finland does is send them back
+All Finland does is send them back!

-Here we would've sung of the UK
+Here we would've sung of the UK,
-But they went on and did a stupid thing they call "Brexit"
+But they went on and did a stupid thing they call "Brexit",
-All hope is lost for England
+All hope is lost for England,
-But Scots and Irish, welcome back!
+But Scots and Irish: welcome back!

 ## Drunken Student
 ##### Code: drunkenstudent